Mt Huashan Hiking Trail

 The stairs were so imposing we had little choice but to stop and think about it.
 We could see the climb ahead was the steepest, least-protected section yet.
 Making things worse, I thought I could see ice on the steps.
 This wasn't going to be easy.
 I was losing my patience.

 "This is ridiculous!
 I can't believe they expect people to climb this thing!
 We should have stopped a long time ago!"
 Laura stared at me with an odd look.
-I couldn't figure out if she agreed with me or not.
-We almost had quit once before.
-I don't know why we didn't.

-I suppose what kept us going was the noisy throng of people who passed us while making their descent.
+I suppose another thing that kept us going was the noisy throng of people who passed us while making their descent.
 This indicated to me that the peak must be close by.
-If all these people made it, I figured so should we.

 I had a war going on inside my brain.
 It was driving me crazy.
 The "Courage" side of my brain was engaged in a knockout fight with my "Reason".
 So far Courage had the upper hand